The Covenant with Adam—A Brief Historical Analysis

 with Him; and he dwelled in the house of God in paradise the first.12

 of the covenant (both before and after the fall) as a gracious bond of

 friendship explains the biblical data, excludes all human merit and

-preserves the absolute sovereignty of God.
+preserves the absolute sovereignty of the Triune God.

 1 Peter A. Lillback cites Augustine’s City of God 16.27 and On